WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `Function`
 - Required: No

 Custom search handler for suggestions.
-If specified, it's passed to `URLInput` as `__experimentalFetchLinkSuggestions`, if not, a generic handler is.
+If specified, it's passed to `URLInput` as `__experimentalFetchLinkSuggestions`, if not, the default handler is used.

-See the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.
+Refer to URLInput's README.md for more details about `__experimentalFetchLinkSuggestions` and see the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.

 ### onChange